python-hyper/h2/docs/source/basic-usage.rst

 :class:`RequestReceived <h2.events.RequestReceived>` and
 :class:`StreamEnded <h2.events.StreamEnded>`.

-So, what's happening is that ``hyper`` is telling us about its settings, acknowledging ours, and then sending us a request.
+So, what's happening is that ``curl`` is telling us about its settings, acknowledging ours, and then sending us a request.
 Then it ends a *stream*, which is a HTTP/2 communications channel that holds a request and response pair.

 A stream isn't done until it's either *reset* or both sides *close* it: in this sense it's bi-directional.
-So what the ``StreamEnded`` event tells us is that ``hyper`` is closing its half of the stream: it won't send us any more data on that stream.
+So what the ``StreamEnded`` event tells us is that ``curl`` is closing its half of the stream: it won't send us any more data on that stream.
 That means the request is done.

-So why is ``hyper`` hanging?
+So why is ``curl`` hanging?
 Well, we haven't sent a response yet: let's do that.